 2. Untangling the complexities of AI

 While certain problems will be unique to each organization, integration of AI-powered solutions was seen as a universal concern.
-Participants agreed that successfully integrating an AI-powered solution hinges on a positive working relationship with the AI vendor, marked by clear and frequent communication, accurate timelines and in-house expertise and support.
+Participants agreed that successfully integrating an AI-powered solution hinges on a positive working relationship with the AI vendor, marked by clear and frequent communication, accurate timelines, and in-house expertise and support.

-Another well-known concern is liability. if AI is making decisions, where does liability rest when things go wrong?
+Another well-known concern is liability.
+If AI is making decisions, where does liability rest when things go wrong?
 With the software vendor, the hospital or the staff monitoring the solution?
 While there’s currently no one universally accepted opinion on the matter, driving the discussion concerning responsibility will continue to be a debate as AI usage grows.

 3. Persistent pain points and the evolving patient financial experience

 The group also took time to address the top RCM issues that were keeping them up at night.
-Denial management, reducing cost to collect and dealing with the patient financial experience topped the list of pain points.
+Denial management, reducing the cost to collect and dealing with the patient financial experience topped the list of pain points.